 It depends on how you feel about whoever is in the room.
-I personally love that little pop it makes, though I’m certain some day they’ll be sued for giving someone a coronary.
+I personally love that little pop it makes, though I’m certain someday I’ll be sued for giving someone a coronary.

 If the biscuit doesn’t stretch very well, don’t worry, this will give the egg some room to sneak under the muffin and then you have a “reverse” biscuit where it ends up surrounded by egg.
 (THE BISCUIT IS COMING FROM IN-SIDE THE EGG!!)

 Once the biscuits are in the pan, spoon the egg mixture on top.
-Don’t put too much egg mixture in [like my middle row here], otherwise they’ll overflow while they bake.
-I’d suggest putting a sheet pan underneath these while baking to avoid any cooked-on egg on the bottom of your oven.
+Don’t put too much egg mixture in [like my middle row here], otherwise, they’ll overflow while they bake.
+To be safe, place the muffin pan on a sheet pan while baking to avoid any cooked-on egg on the bottom of your oven.